Share/Learn

 • Consistency of coding with the understanding that the API is socket based.

 Typically, more anchors are specified in a goal than the goal's manager will evaluate.
-How many anchors have success criterion written for them depends on the importance of placed on correct goal achievement by the business and the cost associated with completing the evaluation.
+How many anchors have success criterion written for them depends on the importance placed on correct goal achievement and the cost associated with completing the evaluation.
 An anchor's importance presumes that someone will make meaningful decisions based on its evaluation.
-Clearly, if no one will make meaningful decisions based on the evaluation of a particular anchor, then its evaluation is waste.3
+Clearly, if no one will make meaningful decisions based on the evaluation of a particular anchor, then its evaluation is waste.
+Naturally, if someone should be making decisions based on the anchor's status, as judge by his or her fiduciary responsibilities, then that person's behavior should be adjusted and the anchor included.

 Measures

 The measure tells how you will detect the status of the anchor.
-Each measure specifies a method for calibration and the time period for making the calibration—e.g., count the number of work processes for which standards are documented monthly, sum the dollar amount of cost savings produced annually, compute the average level of satisfaction with training people report quarterly, or determine the percentage of actions finished on or before their “complete by” dates annually.
+Each measure specifies a method for calibration (metric) and the time period for making the calibration—e.g., count the number of work processes for which standards are documented monthly, sum the dollar amount of cost savings produced annually, compute the average level of satisfaction with training people report quarterly, or determine the percentage of actions finished on or before their "complete by" dates annually.
+It also explains how observed data is processed to produce the value needed to compare against the anchor's target (see example in Exhibit 8).

 A measure may calibrate status in terms of quantity, quality, timeliness, or efficiency.